 Limitations to Restoring BAK Files

-When restoring a SQL Server database back-up file in the Control Panel in your hosting account, you are limited to using BAK files that you created using the back-up feature in our Control Panel in your hosting account.
+When restoring a SQL Server database back-up file in the Hosting Control Panel, you are limited to using BAK files that you created using the back-up feature in our Hosting Control Panel.
 You are not able to restore a BAK file that was created outside of our system.
 There are several reasons we have established this restriction:

 - Based on the Microsoft® security best practices, hosting providers should not enable users to restore BAK files from sources outside the hosting provider.